Seattle

 Coffee culture, tech innovation, stunning natural beauty, and Pacific Northwest charm.

-Best Time to Visit: June-September (dry season)
+Best time to visit: June-September (dry season)

 Overview